 Tools to to promote automation, visibility, best practices, and compliance:

-- Payroll and Onboarding - You shouldn't be stuck in the 20th century manually processing your own payroll taxes, and you need an easy way to onboard employees.
-A few of the solutions we use to automate payroll and streamline onboarding for our clients are Gusto, Zenefits, and ADP.
-This is just a short list, but the purpose is to have an easy way to run your payroll, standardize onboarding new staff with a pleasant and easy experience, make sure taxes and filings are handled (including new state and local compliance you may be subject to), and that it syncs with other tools, including your accounting system.
+- Payroll and Onboarding - You shouldn't be stuck manually processing your own payroll taxes, and you need an easy way to onboard employees.
+A few of the solutions we use to automate payroll and streamline onboarding for our clients are Gusto and Justworks.
+This is a short list, but the purpose is to have an easy way to run your payroll, standardize onboarding new staff with a pleasant and easy experience, make sure taxes and filings are handled (including new state and local compliance you may be subject to), and that it syncs with other tools, including your accounting system.

-- Project Management and Time Tracking - As you grow, you will more than likely need to adopt a project management software.
+- Project Management and Time Tracking - As you grow, you will more than likely need to adopt project management software.
 This will allow you centralize your business in the cloud with all customer and project details, routine processes for starting and assigning different job types, measuring budgets vs. actuals and staff capacity, and reporting on and controlling all the things that are important to you now that you can't do it all yourself or watch over your staffs' shoulders.
 Project management solutions require time and customization, but can have a huge impact on your ability to oversee and manage the business.
 A few project management tools we have used and integrated for clients are WorkflowMax, Harvest, Accelo, and other industry specific tools.
 Another consideration is what other tools you use (CRM, time tracking, accounting, payroll, etc.) and how they will fit in or could be integrated with a project management solution.
 At the very least, you should have a time tracking solution in place to automate paying employees, billing customers, and also to help stay in compliance for overtime requirements (especially with new FLSA regulations).
-TSheets is a great example of a simple cloud based time tracking solution with a lot of automation.
+Xero Projects is a great example of a simple cloud based time tracking solution with mobile and job tracking capabilities.

-- Accounting for it all - When you invest in cloud based solutions to automate other parts of your business, you'll want a system that can capture all the financial impacts of your day to day operations, enabling you to better manage the finances and things like project profitability.
+- Accounting for it all - When you invest in cloud-based solutions to automate other parts of your business, you'll want a system that can capture all the financial impacts of your day-to-day operations, enabling you to better manage finances and things like project profitability.
 Also, you'll need to record things correctly for compliance factors, like allocating revenue by state to apportion income taxes correctly.
-Xero is our go-to solution when it comes to the accounting system.
-It is cloud based and available on mobile, and it syncs with 100's of tools so that real time and highly relevant information only has to be entered once (like job codes or location tracking).
-This is where all of your customer invoices, payments, payroll, bills to pay, and everything else hitting your financials will get tied back to the bank and reported on.
+Xero is one of our go-to solutions when it comes to the accounting system.
+It is cloud-based and available on mobile, and it syncs with 100's of tools so that real-time and highly relevant information only has to be entered once (like job codes or location tracking).
+This is where all of your customer invoices, payments, payroll, bills to pay, and everything else hitting your financials will get tied back to the bank and reported accurately.
 When all the relevant information for tax and compliance purposes and managing your finances gets automatically synced, it is a lot easier to plan for taxes, file on time, avoid penalties, and make informed decisions about growing your company.

 There are a lot of tools out there to help automate processes and keep businesses in compliance and in the know as they grow.
 However, just like researching state and local compliance, finding, adopting, and integrating a scalable solution is not an easy task.

-HPC provides custom back office solutions and we have helped countless companies make the transition to the cloud, as well as providing advisory services to help them grow and stay in compliance.
-Click the button below for a free 30 minute discussion to explain your needs and hear what a complete cloud based solution could look like for your business.
+Aprio Cloud provides custom back-office solutions and we have helped countless companies make the transition to the cloud, as well as providing advisory services to help them grow and stay in compliance.
+Click the button below for a free 30 minute discussion to explain your needs and hear what a complete cloud-based solution could look like for your business.